RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 With this, we can move on to the timestamped variant:

-\begin{definition} A \textbf{timestamped named graph} is an RDF dataset in which: \\ (1) there is exactly one named RDF graph pair $\langle n, G \rangle$, where $G$ is an RDF graph, and $n$ is the graph name; \\ (2) the default graph includes a timestamp triple $\langle n, p, t \rangle$, where $p$ is a timestamp predicate that relates $t$, called the timestamp, and the graph $G$. \end{definition}
+\begin{Definition} A \textbf{timestamped named graph} is an RDF dataset in which: \\ (1) there is exactly one named RDF graph pair $\langle n, G \rangle$, where $G$ is an RDF graph, and $n$ is the graph name; \\ (2) the default graph includes a timestamp triple $\langle n, p, t \rangle$, where $p$ is a timestamp predicate that relates $t$, called the timestamp, and the graph $G$. \end{Definition}

-\begin{definition} A \textbf{timestamped RDF named graph stream} is an RDF named graph stream in which every element is a timestamped named graph.
-The elements that share the same timestamp predicate $p$ are ordered by the partial order associated with $p$. \end{definition} These definitions were derived directly from the draft RSP Data Model~\cite{rspmodel}.
+\begin{Definition} A \textbf{timestamped RDF named graph stream} is an RDF named graph stream in which every element is a timestamped named graph.
+The elements that share the same timestamp predicate $p$ are ordered by the partial order associated with $p$. \end{Definition} Definitions~\ref{def:ts-named-graph} and~\ref{def:ts-named-graph-stream} were derived directly from the draft RSP Data Model~\cite{rspmodel}.
+Finally, we define concrete flat RDF stream types: